radiofrance/dib/docs/quickstart.md

 ...
 ```

-When it's done, you can run the build command again, and you'll see that DIB does nothing as long as the Dockerfiles
+When it's done, you can run the build command again, and you'll see that dib does nothing as long as the Dockerfiles
 remain unchanged.

 When you are ready to promote the images to `latest`, run: